How the Dutch raise their kids to be independent

 It’s just another weekday for Dutch children: As their parents wave goodbye from a distance, they make their own way to school on their bikes without a second thought — or a helmet! 😯

-As a newly-settled international living in the Netherlands, you might be wondering how on earth these young kids are travelling to school without a single guardian by their side.
+As a newly-settled international living in the Netherlands, you might wonder how on earth these young kids are travelling to school without a single guardian by their side.

 Well, that’s just one of the many ways the Dutch raise their kids to be pretty independent, well-adjusted, and assertive young adults.